gilbarbara/react-joyride/README.md

 - `selector`: The target DOM selector of your feature **(required)**
 - `position`: Relative position of you beacon and tooltip.
 It can be one of these:`top`, `top-left`, `top-right`, `bottom`, `bottom-left`, `bottom-right`, `right` and `left`.
 This defaults to `top`.
 - `type`: The event type that trigger the tooltip: `click` or `hover`.
 Defaults to `click`
-- `fixed`: If `true`, the tooltip will remain in fixed position within the viewport.
+- `isFixed`: If `true`, the tooltip will remain in fixed position within the viewport.
 Defaults to `false`.

 Extra option for standalone tooltips